TolaniOkerinde/woodcore-test/README.md

 # TransactionServiceImpl and AccountServiceImpl
 These service classes contains the necessary logic needed for completing the task.
-Unit test were written for methods in the these classes using Mockito and Junit5
+Unit test was written for methods in the these classes using Mockito and Junit5